YanranM/STS-BN/README.md

 Pictures in the "*plots*" folder are the results of our simulation study.

-The "*Simulation*" folder contains all simulated data used in our simulation.
+The "*SimulationData*" folder contains all simulated data used in our simulation.